 ZooKeeper is independent from the Stardog Cluster nodes.
-Stardog 7.9.0 officially supports ZooKeeper 3.5.9 and deprecates support for ZooKeeper 3.4.
-Stardog versions prior to 7.9.0 support the latest patch version of ZooKeeper 3.4.
+Stardog officially supports ZooKeeper 3.4.14 and Stardog 7.4.0+ supports ZooKeeper 3.5.9 in preview mode.
 Please refer to the ZooKeeper documentation for more details managing ZooKeeper and following its best practices.

 To upgrade ZooKeeper, we recommend that you first stop all writes to Stardog and then backup all Stardog and ZooKeeper nodes.
 Once the backup is complete you should stop all Stardog nodes, following the instructions in the shutdown section.

 After the cluster is stopped, you can upgrade ZooKeeper, either by performing a rolling upgrade of the ZooKeeper nodes (if allowed between the ZooKeeper versions you are upgrading) or by deploying a new, empty ZooKeeper ensemble with the new version.